 Disjointed workflows can be a pain, which is why Rodeo Drive helps centralize your client contact information.

-In your Contacts tab, you’ll find your client’s contact information, point of contact, hourly rates, markup, as well as any files that are relevant to that account.
+In your Directory tab, you’ll find your client’s contact information, point of contact, hourly rates, markup, as well as any files that are relevant to that account.
 This way, the necessary team members can access this information at any time, which is particularly helpful if your team experiences turnover during a project.

 Add unlimited clients as free guest users